10 tactical ways physical retailers can deliver sustainable development

 The majority of the environmental impact is in the retail supply chain.
 If consumer brands aspire to take action and have impact, investigating their supply chain is a great place to start.
 So how does this affect the physical store?
 The answer, the retail store can play ‘host’ to the supply chain.

 Stores will stock less inventory and provide more of a showroom experience.
-CBRE’s 'Future of Retail 2030' report identifies the 3D printing of products on-demand as an innovation to look out for.
-When customers want to make a purchase, their unique and personalised product can be printed for them right there in-store.
+CBRE’s ‘Future of Retail 2030’ report identifies the 3D printing of products on-demand as an innovation to look out for.
+When customers want to purchase an item, their unique and personalised product can be printed for them right there in-store.
+We’re also seeing supermarkets growing herbs and salad items in-store, reducing water, pesticide and transportation usage.

-Whilst we may need to continue to be patient for in-store 3D printing, the concept of in-store manufacture does already exist.
+Whilst we may need to continue to be patient for in-store 3D printing to be more widely available, the concept of in-store manufacture does already exist.
 Both the fashion and food industries are exploring their own versions of this.

 06. Review your property strategy